-scenario in this paper due to the following features: 1) the size of the park is reasonable $(1,000 \text{ m} \times 500 \text{ m})$ -neither too small that all requests can be covered by one BS and thus multiple UAVs are not needed, nor too large so that UAVs cannot reach specific locations on time, and 2) dynamic requests-UEs have obvious group effect and form different dense crowds with bursty requests over time.
-As shown in Fig. 1, dynamic requests are nonuniformly distributed in the park on Oct.
-1st, 2018.
+With the idea of IoT, smart theme park integrates distributed sensors and mobile devices to enhance the user experience, such as UAV interactive attractions, traffic congestion prediction, tour design, and finding missing people.
+Happy Valley, a theme park in Beijing, is selected as the focused scenario in this article due to the following features: 1) the size of the park is reasonable (1000 m \times 500 m) neither too small that all requests can be covered by one BS and thus multiple UAVs are not needed nor too large so that UAVs cannot reach specific locations on time and 2) dynamic requests-UEs have obvious group effect and form different dense crowds with bursty requests over time.
+As shown in Fig. 1, dynamic requests are nonuniformly distributed in the park on October 1, 2018.
 UEs keep forming hot-spot areas at different places.
 In the morning, people gather at the entrance and then enter the park to take amusement rides.
 At night, people gradually exit the park and it is nearly empty.

-As shown in Fig. 2, the locations of the fixed LTE BSs are mostly around the theme park2.
-In MEC, if the edge server is deployed at each BS, it will result in an unbalanced workload among BSs and fewer served UEs.
-When UEs offload tasks to edge servers, some BSs are fully utilized such as the ones located near the entrance (BS 1, BS 2 and BS 3).
+As shown in Fig. 2, the locations of the fixed LTE BSs are mostly around the theme park.2 In MEC, if the edge server is deployed at each BS, it will result in an unbalanced workload among BSs and fewer served UEs.
+When UEs offload tasks to edge servers, some BSs are fully utilized such as the ones located near the entrance (BS 1, BS 2, and BS 3).
 However, other BSs located along the road outside the park are underloaded and thus their computation resources are wasted.
 Even with a better server placement scheme, the fixed deployment scheme still faces the problem of computation resource inefficiency in a long run.
-In contrast, mobile edge servers can be dispatched to handle burst requests in hot-spot areas.
+In contrast, the mobile edge servers can be dispatched to handle burst requests in hot-spot areas.
 With fewer requests, some UAVs can stay on while others can fly back to the warehouse for maintenance.

 How to dispatch mobile edge servers effectively and efficiently interests us most.
-Mobile edge servers can be dispatched closer to the crowds to serve UEs as much as possible, and meanwhile, take advantage of their flexibility to increase
+Mobile edge servers can be dispatched closer to the crowds to serve UEs as much as possible, and meanwhile, take advantage of their flexibility to increase server utilization.